twilight-project/testnets/open-testnet-1/dockerize/readme.md

 #### BTC Oracle
 As of now BTC oracle starts with a new wallet.
 If you have a an old one, please use the --mnemonic flag, followed by the 12 word mnemonic.
 An example is mentioned in ./scripts/nyks_entrypoint.sh

+#### Storage
+The Docker compose used the following directories for persistent storage.
+If you want to remove all the data, delete the following
+1. /nyks/data/
+2. /psql/data/